stfc/docker-and-gh-actions-for-ml/docs/4-continuous-integration.md

 Next, we're going to leverage the power of continuous integration to take a bunch of work off our hands and generally make our lives easier.

-## What's continuous integration all about?
+## Recap: what's continuous integration all about?

 In short, continuous integration (or CI) just means setting up a computer to run automatic checks over your code every time you upload a commit to your repository.